 The Lignin Challenge 1.0 sub-program supports early-stage work to demonstrate technical feasibility of lignin in high-value applications with potential for commercialization.
 We are offering this funding in partnership with West Fraser, an integrated forest products company.

-This sub-program is now closed to new applications.
-The deadline for submitting letters of intent was March 15, 2018.
+This sub-program is closed to new applications.
 Researchers at Canadian institutions, companies or other organizations were eligible to apply.
+Sixteen projects were approved.

 About this sub-program

 Alberta Innovates and West Fraser will fund up to 18 projects.

 - Up to $25,000 in funding.

 - Quantity of lignin from the West Fraser pilot plant.

 - Access to researchers, capacity and facilities at InnoTech Alberta.

 Projects must be completed within one year.